MeneerJanssens/WhisperX_GUI/README.md

 - **Q: My `pip install -r requirements.txt` fails on `torch` due to CUDA tags.
 What should I do?**
   - Use the CPU-only wheel (see above), or choose the correct CUDA-enabled wheel matching your GPU/driver.
 Alternatively, create a clean venv and install packages one at a time to diagnose the failing package.

+- **Q: What does the timestamp output look like?**
+  - When alignment is enabled, each segment displays with timestamps: `[00:05.500 - 00:08.300] Your transcribed text here`
+  - Without alignment, you get plain text output without timestamps.

 ## Creating a Windows executable (optional)
 1. Install PyInstaller: